f2g3t7/msi-ec/README.md

    - For Debian: `sudo apt install build-essential linux-headers-amd64`
    - For Ubuntu: `sudo apt install build-essential linux-headers-generic`
    - For Fedora: `sudo dnf install kernel-devel`
-   - For Manjaro: use pacman (terminal) or pamac (GUI) to install base-devel and linux66-headers (if linux66 is your currently used kernel version)
+   - For Manjaro: install base-devel and linux66-headers if linux66 is in use
 2. Clone this repository and cd to it
 3. (Linux < 6.2 only) Run `make older-kernel-patch`
 4. Run `make`